hyperledger-solang/solang/docs/language.rst

 Functions which are declared ``public`` will be present in the ABI and are callable externally.
 If a function is declared ``private`` then it is not callable externally, but it can be called from within the contract.

+Any DocComment before a function will be include in the ABI.
+Currently only Substrate supports documentation in the ABI.

 Function overloading
 ____________________